 • Babies with Down syndrome often have smaller jaws, this is why it is essential that the baby covers more of the areola on the lower jaw while breastfeeding.
 They should take time to perfect a latch.

 • The mother might need to support her baby’s jaw, using the U-hold while breastfeeding.

 • She might need to use a nipple shield, to provide a firmer nipple for her baby to latch on to.

-• Breast compression and alternate massage can help the baby receive more milk and more of the fattier hind milk during a feed.
+• Breast compression and massage can help the baby receive more milk and more of the fattier hindmilk during a feed.

 • If the baby is extremely sleepy, here are a few tips that can help.

-• If the baby gulps or chokes while feeding, the mother can try to breastfeed her baby in a more upright positions, or in the lying down position.
+• If the baby gulps or chokes while feeding, the mother can try to breastfeed her baby in a more upright position, or in the lying down position.

 • A baby with Down syndrome may need to be burped more often during feedings.

-Patience and practice is needed, but breastfeeding does get easier as baby develops.
+Patience and practice are needed, but breastfeeding does get easier as the baby develops.